Dylan Holmes: BK Häcken (2021)

 Holmes joined Swedish reigning champions Häcken ahead of the 2021 season, viewing the move as an opportunity "to play European football at a very high level".

-Adelaide United (2021–)
+Adelaide United (2021–2026)

 In December 2021, after making 15 appearances in all competitions for Häcken, Holmes returned to Australia, re-joining Adelaide United for the remainder of the 2021–22 A-League Women season.

+In July 2026, Holmes departed Adelaide United to complete an international master's degree in Management, Law and Humanities of Sport.

 International career

 Holmes made her debut for the Australian national team on 13 April 2021, playing the second half of a 5–0 loss to the Netherlands in a friendly.

 Style of play

 Holmes is known for her composure on the ball and ability to control the tempo of games.